ryohare/kringlecon-2020/submission.md

 ![Success 2](9-arping-around/img/arp_and_dns_spoof_w_http_server.png)

 ## HTTP Response Poisoning
 Now that the HTTP response is known, a malicious payload can be constructed to push malicious code to the victim.
 The server is requesting a `.deb` file which is a debian installable package.
 Likely, given the challenge, once the package is pulled down, the victim will install the package (e.g. `dpkg -i <DPKG.deb>`).
 This will require root permissions so if code can be embedded into the dpkg then it will execute as root.
-I've done package manipulation before via [RPM](https://github.com/ryohare/cheatsheets/blob/master/rpmsuid.md), so the same is possible with dpkg, just requires some research.
 Going back to some interesting things observed during initial enumeration, there is a debs folder with a bunch of dpkg installation files.
 Poking around the box, most are not installed meaning they must be their for another reason.
 Likely to provide a base dpkg to embed malicious code.
 Just doing some basic thinking, the netcat package can/will be used because it will give uas a potential vector for data exfiltration client side in the case the victim machine doesn't have netcat installed.
 ### Getting GET headers
 A little more recon to be done before attempting the attack.
 Want to know the HTTP headers on the GET request incase there is any useful information.
 This can be grabbed via tcpdump, logging the requests then viewing them in ascii.
 ```bash